-Good school infrastructure was also the hopes of SDN Mboeng in Kaju Wangi Village, in the neighboring district of Manggarai Timur.
+SDN Mboeng in Kaju Wangi Village, in the neighboring district of Manggarai Timur, also hoped for good school infrastructure.
 The school was built by the community in 2009 so that their children could go to school.
-Initially, the building comprises of four classrooms made of bamboo, with dirt floors, no doors and no windows.
-Only later that the local education office built three additional rooms made of bricks.
+Initially, the building comprised of four classrooms made of bamboo, with dirt floors, no doors and no windows.
+And later on the local education office built three additional rooms made of bricks.

-Based on the child recommendations, the school then installed doors at the classrooms (as the children said they often found dog poops on their desks the next morning), and punctured holes on bamboo walls to enable some lights inside the rooms.
-They still wished to have more permanent structure, but at least they now have a library, which they requested last year.
+Based on the children's recommendations, the school then installed doors at the classrooms (as the children said they often found dog poops on their desks the next morning), and punctured holes on bamboo walls to enable some lights inside the rooms.
+They still wished to have more permanent structures, but at least they now have a library, which they requested last year.

 “I love it, I love reading storybooks,” said Victoria Anggraini Dautteri Nambung, 10, a sixth grader.

-SDN Mboeng religious teacher, Tomas Langga Ras, said KIAT Guru program, particularly the child assessment, has transformed him into a new man.
+SDN Mboeng's religious teacher, Tomas Langga Ras, said the KIAT Guru program, particularly the child assessment, has transformed him into a new man.